Gakuto1112/Stormworks-JapaneseTranslation/.github/CONTRIBUTING_en.md

 Language: 　**English**　|　[日本語](./CONTRIBUTING.md)

 ## CONTRIBUTING
+### Files that should be edited
+From v1.10.8-b, component names are written in both Japanese and English.
+The directory structure of this repository has changed drastically because of this.
+The file that you should edit when editing Japanese translations is `/src/translation_data/japanese.tsv`.

+The addition of English component names will be done on the remote.
+Therefore, please fill in the component names in `/src/translation_data/japanese.tsv` **only in Japanese**.

 ### Translation rules
 These are two rules for Japanese translation.
 Please keep these rules when you contribute to this repository.